Save Design - Getting Started Guide

 .

-🔹 Types of Data and Their Usage
+🔹 Types of Data and Their Use Cases

-Attribute Name | Use Case |
+Attribute Name | Usage Example |

 ---|---|

-[SharedData] | For global settings or progress shared across slots |
+[SharedData] | Player settings or progress shared across all slots |

-[SlotData] | For per-slot saves (character info, items, etc.) |
+[SlotData] | Slot-specific save content (character info, inventory, etc.) |

-🧩 Example: Slot-Based Player Data
+🧩 Example: Player Data Per Slot

-[SlotData] // Slot-specific data
+[SlotData] // Slot-specific data is annotated with SlotData

-[System.Serializable] // Required for JsonUtility
+[System.Serializable] // Required for serialization with JsonUtility

 public class Player